nmeum/scmdoc/README.md

     mkProcedure _ = Nothing

 In the future, it should be possible to also supply custom formatters to, for example, to generate documentation for definitions defined using custom macros.
+Apart from formatters, `scmdoc` also has a WiP,concept of "expanders" which perform primitive comment-preserving macro expansion.
+This feature is presently used to expand record type definitions (`define-record-type`) to primitive procedure definitions which are then formatted using the procedure formatter.

 ## Usage